 Strong and active:

-A very good thing about this breed is that it is very fit and easy to keep with certain types of fitness issues like deafness, allergies and urinary stones.
+A very good thing about this breed is that it is very fit and easy to keep with certain types of fitness issues like deafness, allergies, and urinary stones.

 The spots are not present on Dals’ body at the time of their birth but they start to appear after 3 to 4 weeks.

-The Dalmatian has a history of several hundred years back as its first illustration was found around 1600-1630 but it is unclear from which origin this breed appeared but its documented description is dated to 18th century.
+The Dalmatian has a history of several hundred years back as its first illustration was found around 1600-1630 but it is unclear from which origin this breed appeared but its documented description is dated to the 18th century.

 The British Isles, Europe, North Africa, and Asia can be called as the regions of Dalmatian dog birth but later on, in the 1800s this breed started to diligently associate with Dalmatia region which is its ancient name and now it is well-known as Croatia, a swath of Central Europe along the Adriatic Sea.

 In Central Europe they were raised to lookout horses and coaches, worked as a guard at borders as well as in stables at night because of the strength of working as reliable watchdogs, that’s why the dog earned the appellation ‘the Spotted Coach Dog.

 Dal is although friendly and trustworthy to those the dog recognizes and trust, and also works as standoffish with aliens and unknown dogs.
 They make the ideal companion for jogging because of their athlete’s body.